cssinjs/jss/docs/jss-plugin-compose.md

 ### Compose with local classes.

 Manage element states without rules duplication.
-To reference a local rule, prefix the rule name with `$` symbol.
+To reference a local rule, prefix the rule name with the `$` symbol.

 ```javascript
 const styles = {